Public-Health-Scotland/end-of-life-pub/sop/sop.md

 * **SMR Completeness** - In the run up to publication time, keep an eye on [SMR Completeness](https://www.isdscotland.org/products-and-Services/Data-Support-and-Monitoring/SMR-Completeness/) to ensure this is sufficient for publication.
 If there are any concerns, these should be raised as early as possible with Data Management.
 * **Markdown Templates** - Check if there have been any changes made to the [master versions](https://github.com/NHS-NSS-transforming-publications/National-Stats-Template) of these.
 If so, update these in the `markdown/` folder.
 If you have not run the publication before, there are a [few steps](https://github.com/NHS-NSS-transforming-publications/National-Stats-Template) you must follow to ensure correct formatting in Microsoft Word.

+If you have not run the publication before, please also note/action the following:
+* Both RStudio Server and RStudio Desktop are required to run the publication in full.
+Ideally, RStudio Server would be used to run all scripts, however the package `flextable` is used by the markdown scripts, which requires a version of pandoc only available when using RStudio v1.2.
+Neither RStudio Server nor RStudio Desktop versions currently used by ISD have been upgraded to v1.2, however RStudio Desktop can be upgraded to v1.2 on request to IT. **This version of RStudio is a requirement to run this publication.**
+* You will need to ensure you have installed all packages that are used in the code - a list of required packages can be found in the `code/00_setup-environment.R` script.
+This must be done in both RStudio Server and RStudio Desktop.
+Any that have not been installed can be done so by running `install.packages("<PACKAGE NAME>")`.
+One exception to this is for the `officedown` package, which is not on CRAN - instead this must be installed from its [GitHub repository](https://github.com/davidgohel/officedown).
+This is only required by the markdown scripts and so this only needs to be installed on your desktop version of R. To do this, download the repo as a ZIP file, and install by running the following code: `remotes::remotes::install_local("<FILEPATH OF ZIPPED FILE>/officedown-master.zip", upgrade = "never")`.

 ### Updating the code

 The project is designed to require as little human intervention as possible.
 To update the publication, the analyst responsible for updating the scripts/running the publication should complete the following steps. **Note that at no point is there a need to run code in this section.**